johnsonandjohnson/Bodiless-JS/packages/cx-editors/doc/RichText.md

-# CanvasX Rich Text Editor Component
+# VitalDS Rich Text Editor Component

-The CanvasX Rich Text Editor Component is based on the [BodilessJS Rich Text Editor Component](/Components/Editors/RichText).
-While Bodiless Rich Text is a generic rich text editor (RTE) component with tokens that can be combined however you choose, CX Rich Text builds upon it, providing a sensible default combination of its generic [CanvasX tokens](../CX_Elements/), to help meet typical site-use expectations.
+The VitalDS Rich Text Editor Component is based on the [BodilessJS Rich Text Editor Component](/Components/Editors/RichText).
+While Bodiless Rich Text is a generic rich text editor (RTE) component with tokens that can be combined however you choose, Vital Rich Text builds upon it, providing a sensible default combination of its generic [VitalDS tokens](../CX_Elements/), to help meet typical site-use expectations.

-By default, the only option available for the CX Rich Text Editor is the _Full_ Rich Text Editor.
+By default, the only option available for the Vital Rich Text Editor is the _Full_ Rich Text Editor.

 ## Content Editor Details

-Other than potentially seeing different buttons available, there is no change to the Editor experience by the CX Editor package, and, thus, you can refer to the [Bodiless Rich Text Editor :
+Other than potentially seeing different buttons available, there is no change to the Editor experience by the Vital Editor package, and, thus, you can refer to the [Bodiless Rich Text Editor :
 Content Editor Details](/Components/Editors/RichText#content-editor-details).

 ## Site Builder Details

-### Usage of the CX Rich Text Editor
+### Usage of the Vital Rich Text Editor

 What's shown in the following example can be applied to any Slot.